Y-Shcheholskyy/graalpy.github.io/README.md

 ## How to Run the Website Locally

-To build and serve only the website locally, run this command from the root directory:
+To build and serve the website locally, run this command from the root directory:
 ```
 bundle exec jekyll serve --incremental
 ```